 Overworking.
 Students are faced with busy course loads and extracurricular schedules.
 Staying occupied and active is important, but pushing yourself too hard at the gym or during an intramural soccer game, or getting dehydrated while working a show backstage could trigger a migraine.
 It’s not a bad idea to have a water bottle on you — and try not to overdo it.

 Stressing Out.
 With academics, extracurriculars and social commitments all very much in the picture, it might be easy to get overwhelmed and overstressed, and stress can trigger migraines.
 Take some time to build relaxation into your sked for a little relaxation – maybe try a yoga class or do a deep breathing exercise or meditation to help relieve stress throughout your daily activities.

 Learning what your own personal migraine triggers are and how to best avoid them can make hanging out with friends a lot more fun.
-Consider starting a migraine diary or check out the My Migraine Triggers app.
+Consider starting a migraine diary.

 Your first year of college can be an exciting and empowering time – not a time to be in pain.
 Good luck, students!

 Excedrin Migraine is indicated for those 18 and over.
 If you are under 18 years of age, consult a doctor before using this product.
 See more information about Excedrin Migraine.